 The most common virtual events that organizations are hosting in 2021 include virtual trade shows, virtual job or career fairs, virtual sales-kick offs, and virtual benefits fairs

-Virtual events are not limited to these areas, however – any type of online event that replaces or adds to a physical event uses a virtual conference platform.
+Virtual events are not limited to these areas, however – any type of online event that replaces or adds to a physical event uses a virtual event platform.

 What is a virtual event?